mattik01/Osu-RecSys-Study/documentation/schema-info.md

 Each score is assigned an **enjoyment score** between 0 and 1 (most lie in the 0.1–0.5 range).
-This factor is necessarily **heuristic**, designed from experience and checked to be *meaningful and balanced* through visualization and inspection of values (see `dataprocessor` and `analysis`).
+This factor is necessarily somewhat arbitrary, as its computed from implicit feedback only.
+It was designed from experience and checked to be meaningful and reasonably balanced through visualization and inspection of values (see `dataprocessor` and `analysis`).

-!
+!!!
 At different points ALL components are normailzed to ranges between 0 and 1, usually on a per user basis, to keep them comparable.

-!
+!!!
 At all relevant points, only data from the top/random dataset is seperated and used individually.

 ```
 enjoyment =